cr7pt0pl4gu3/cr7pt0pl4gu3.github.io/content/research/MacOS/ObjectiveC dylib Reverse Engineering gigavaxxed with Binary Ninja LLDB.md

 ![[research/MacOS/assets/Pasted image 20220429191449.png]]

 I would answer, YES.
 Dynamic analysis ([LLDB](https://lldb.llvm.org)) itself is costly, not even taking the [Xcode](https://developer.apple.com/xcode/) project building & running into account.
-Moreover, the *Big O notation* would probably have died from a heart attack if my python code was EXPOSED to it.
+Moreover, the *Big O notation* would probably have died from a heart attack if my python code was ever EXPOSED to it.

 BUT, the time spent is **WORTH IT**.
 The plugin also runs on a separate thread so it won't bother your analysis.